Sue Me (Sabrina Carpenter song)

 "Sue Me" is a song recorded by American singer Sabrina Carpenter from her third studio album Singular: Act I (2018), serving as the fourth track of the album.
 The track was written by Sabrina Carpenter and Steph Jones and was produced by Warren "Oak" Felder with its co-producers, Trevor Brown, William Zaire Simmons.
-The song was released by Hollywood Records as the second and final single from Singular: Act I on November 9, 2018 and was released to contemporary hit radio on January 8, 2019.
+The song was released by Hollywood Records as the third single from Singular: Act I on November 9, 2018, and was released to contemporary hit radio on January 8, 2019.
 Lyrically, "Sue Me" is about the relief of being out of a bad relationship and challenging someone to stop them for living their best life.

 It was accompanied by a music video directed by Lauren Dunn premiered on her Vevo channel on November 16, 2018.
 The music video features Carpenter's friend and actress Joey King and Sergio D'arcy Lane and it was shot at Pepperdine University.
 Carpenter promoted "Sue Me" with several live performances in the release day, on The Today Show and on Live with Kelly and Ryan.

 Background and recording

 Carpenter wrote the song after she was sued by her ex music managers Stan Rogow and Elliot Lurie for allegedly not paying them commissions after she fired them in August 2014.
 They claimed that they should have some of the revenue from Carpenter's previous two albums Evolution and Eyes Wide Open.
 Carpenter has confirmed this is the background, but has not commented on the situation.
-On May 23, 2018, the ruling was filed in favour of Carpenter and allowed recovery of legal costs from Rogow and Lurie.
+On May 23, 2018, the ruling was filed in favor of Carpenter and allowed recovery of legal costs from Rogow and Lurie.

 Carpenter also stated this song as representing pure confidence.
 Carpenter said that "Sue Me" was the first track that was giving a direction to the album because it was in a different lane than the other songs that she had written before.

 The song was written in September 2017, after Carpenter concluded the De Tour, by Sabrina Carpenter, Warren "Oak" Felder, Steph Jones, Trevor Brown and William Zaire Simmons.
 It was produced by Felder with Brown and Zaire Koalo as co-producers.
 Felder, Brown and Koalo did the background vocals while Felder programmed the track and Koalo handled the drum programming.
 Felder engineered the track at SuCasa Recording in Los Angeles with Keith "Daquan" Sorrells serving as an assistant engineer.
 The song was mixed by Eric J Dubowsky at Hercules St. Studios in Sydney and Tim Watt served as a mix assistant.
 The song was mastered at Sterling Sound in New York City by Chris Gehringer.